-TeleTrip is an offline gamers community event.
+TeleTrip is a gamers community.
 It is a great opportunity to make new friends, or even find new team mates — to build community.
 We love FUN and we believe FUN can be achieved while learning and growing together.

 After trying to form a team for over 2 years, it has helped me change my perspective of a team compared to a group.
 Of course, only time will tell when I try to apply what I’ve learnt in real life applications in future but the workshop was beneficial.
 Although, I think it was really too short and more emphasis could have been on the learning / discussions / sharing during the trip.